What was Booker T. Washington criticized for?

 Two great leaders of the black community in the late 19th and 20th century were W.E.B.
 Du Bois and Booker T. Washington.
 However, they sharply disagreed on strategies for black social and economic progress.

-What did Booker T. Washington say about slavery?
+What did Booker T. Washington and WEB Bois agree on?

 What did DuBois want?